franfif/litreview/README.md

 Only a username and a password are required.
 The password must contain at least 8 characters.

+For testing, a few users have been created with content (username / password):
+  - book_reviewer / book_reviewer2023
+  - super_review / super_review2023
+  - litreviewer / litreviewer2023

+You are welcome to create your own user account and follow the users above.
 ### Navigation
 A navigation bar allows to navigate through the pages of the application:
 - [Feed](#Feed)